wakidurrahman/advanced-node-js/docs/books/node-book-fourth-edition/chapter-3/README.md

 2. Writable Streams: Used for writing data
 3. Duplex Streams: Use for both reading and writing data
 4. Transform Streams: A type of duplex stream that transforms the data input, and then outputs the transformed data.

+We will create various types of streams, and also how we can chain these types of streams together to form stream pipelines.

+## #️⃣ Creating streams in Node.js

+The Node.js `stream` API is provided by the Node.js `stream` core module.